-On May 26, 2020, the TSX accepted our notice filed to implement an NCIB for a portion of its common shares.
+On May 25, 2021, the TSX accepted the Company's notice filed to implement an NCIB for a portion of its common shares.
 The Board has authorized repurchases of up to a maximum of 14,000,000 common shares, representing approximately seven per cent of TransAlta's public float.
 Purchases under the NCIB are expected to be made through open market transactions on the TSX and any alternative Canadian trading platforms, based on the prevailing market price.
 Any common shares purchased under the NCIB will be cancelled.

-The period during which TransAlta is authorized to make purchases under the NCIB began on May 29, 2020, and ends on May 28, 2021, or such earlier date on which the maximum number of common shares are purchased under the NCIB or the NCIB is terminated at the Corporation's election.
+The period during which TransAlta is authorized to make purchases under the NCIB began on May 31, 2021, and ends on May 30, 2022, or such earlier date on which the maximum number of common shares are purchased under the NCIB or the NCIB is terminated at the Company's election.

-Under TSX rules, not more than 228,157 common shares (being 25 per cent of the average daily trading volume on the TSX of 912,630 common shares for the six months ended April 30, 2020) can be purchased on the TSX on any single trading day under the NCIB, with the exception that one block purchase in excess of the daily maximum is permitted per calendar week.
+Under TSX rules, not more than 169,737 common shares (being 25 per cent of the average daily trading volume on the TSX of 678,948 common shares for the six months ended April 30, 2021) can be purchased on the TSX on any single trading day under the NCIB, with the exception that one block purchase in excess of the daily maximum is permitted per calendar week.